 Ohio State University

-Tony Alford, who has coached collegiate running backs for 22 years, is in his fifth season as assistant head coach for offense and running backs coach at Ohio State University, and he is in his 23rd year coaching running backs.
+Tony Alford is in his sixth season as assistant head coach for offense and running backs coach at Ohio State University, and he is in his 23rd year coaching running backs.

-Alford’s latest star player at running back, Dobbins, is the first running back in Ohio State history to surpass 1,000 yards rushing as a freshman and sophomore.
+Dobbins merely was the first running back in Ohio State history to surpass 1,000 yards rushing as a freshman, sophomore and junior.
 He set the school record for freshmen running backs with 1,403 yards in 2017 and he closed his career as one of just 29 running backs in NCAA history with a 2,000-yard season while amassing 4,459 yards, second at Ohio State only to Archie Griffin’s 5,589 yards.

 Alford, a 2015 Rivals.com Top 25 recruiter, a finalist for 247Sports’ 2011 national recruiter of the year and also one of the top 25 recruiters in the nation that year by Rivals.com, was born in Akron and lived in Ohio for over 16 years before moving to Colorado Springs as a high school senior.
 His father, Robert, was a three-year letterman in football at Kent State and coached high school football in Ohio for 10 years.
 Thus, most of Tony’s 22 years in coaching has been in the Midwest and central United States, including his first two collegiate jobs at Mount Union, in 1995, and at Kent State the following season.

 In 1997 Alford joined Dan McCarney’s staff at Iowa State as running backs coach and spent the next four seasons in Ames developing running backs and helping the Cyclones to be one of only three Division I schools to produce a 1,000-yard rusher for six consecutive seasons between 1995-2001.
 The Cyclones improved their national rushing from rankings of 103rd to 17th in Alford’s four years and won their first-ever bowl game to cap a 9-3 season in 2000.